yann-ygn/vscode-spinasm/README.md

 ### From an Arduino board

-As there are many flavors of Arduino boards i will use two examples : the extremelly common Arduino Uno that we probably all have laying around and what i suppose would the ideal board for that purpose, the Arduino Pro Mini running at 3.3V.
+As there are many flavors of Arduino boards i will use two examples : the extremely common Arduino Uno that we probably all have laying around and what i suppose would the ideal board for that purpose, the Arduino Pro Mini running at 3.3V.

 #### Board setup